mojotron/tenzies-game/README.md

 ## What have I learned

-How sync diff state with use effect
+- How sync diff state with use effect.
+- Preloading and dynamic image rendering in react.
+- Move logic from components to separate modules for independent testing (remove tight coupling).
+- How to mock localStorage.

 ## How did I upgrade project

-Leader board by time and rolls
-Testing project
+1. High score board, sorted by roll count and game time.
+2. Add unit test and majority of integration tests.
-Use svg images for dice
+3. Use svg images for dice.
-Style app to match react confetti effect
+4. Add custom style (not from figma file that goes with project) to match react confetti effect

+Big thanks to [Bob Ziroll](https://twitter.com/bobziroll) for awesome teaching style, I learned a lot.